XiovV/Golty/README.md

 ### Running The Container
 Once the configuration is complete, `docker-compose up -d` will pull and run the container for you in the background.
 The container will now be accessible from http://localhost:8080 (or whichever port you've modified it to) on that machine.
 Using `docker logs` will show the container logs for troubleshooting.

-## Known Issues
-* Checking interval is hardcoded to 5 hours, at the moment you cannot change it.

 ## Built With
 * [Go](https://golang.org/) - Go Language
 * [Gorilla Mux](https://github.com/gorilla/mux) - Go Multiplexer